Object-ions/house-marketplace/README.md

 1. **Clone the Repository**: Begin by cloning this template repository to your local machine or use it as a template to create a new GitHub repository.
 2. **Install Dependencies**: Navigate to the project directory and run `npm install` to install required dependencies.
 3. **Configure Firebase**: Follow the Firebase / Firestore setup guide linked above, and update the `newFirebase.config.js` file with your project's specific configurations.
 4. **Launch the Application**: Run `npm start` to launch the application.
-Navigate to the displayed URL in your browser to view and test the authentication flows.
-5.**Environment Variables**: Set up the required environment variables for Firebase and Google API in Netlify as described in the Netlify documentation. - Set up your `.env` file with the necessary environment variables for local development.
+Navigate to the displayed URL in your browser to view and test the authentication.
+5. **Environment Variables**: Set up the required environment variables for Firebase and Google API in Netlify as described in the Netlify documentation. - Set up your `.env` file with the necessary environment variables for local development.

 ```
 REACT_APP_GOOGLE_API_TOKEN = "your googleApi token here"